richie-ma/Latency_Arbitrage_Weather/README.md

 | USC00368491   | 41.6972  | -75.4827  | PA    | STILLWATER DAM            |
 | USC00368873   | 41.4792  | -79.4432  | PA    | TIONESTA 2 SE LAKE        |

 Here, I show a summary statistics of the precipitation during the whole sample period.
 Obviously, one can find that for each weather station across the whole sample period, the average precipitation is just 0.08 inches and the largest precipitation is 3.1 inches.
+Thus, we could know that the microwave disruption is just a rare case and for most of trading days, the latency arbitrage is not likely to be affected by the weather.
 |       |   precipitation |
 |-------|-----------------|
 | count |    9990         |